North Norfolk coast

 2. Failing to declare thatched outbuildings.
 A thatched garden store counts as a thatched structure under most policies.

-3. Ignoring listed building consent backlog.
-If previous work on the property was done without listed building consent, the insurer may refuse a claim linked to that work.
+3. Ignoring listed-building consent backlog.
+If previous work on the property was done without listed-building consent, the insurer may refuse a claim linked to that work.
+Check with your conveyancer at survey stage.

 5. Missing outbuilding and equipment cover.
-Garden tractors, mowers, workshop tools and garden furniture can run to £10,000 plus.
+Garden tractors, mowers, workshop tools and garden furniture can run to £10,000+.
 Confirm they are covered.

 How much is home insurance for a thatched cottage in Norfolk?